dlangk/langkilde/posts/2024-05-20-sampling-reality.md

 much, we may imagine explanations to emergent behaviour that could easily be explained on the microscopic level.
 It's like with phenotypes and genotypes.
 We can inspect the genetic makeup of an organism and list its set of genes and their variants.
 But the genotype alone is not enough to predict the behaviour of the organism.
-The phenotype, i.e. the observable characteristics of the organism, are the result from the _interaction of its genotype with the environment_.
+The phenotype, i.e. the observable characteristics of the organism, is the result from the _interaction of its genotype with the environment_.
 Such complex, adaptive, dynamic relationships can be found all over the place in nature.
 Low-level observations are not sufficient to explain high-level behaviours and vice versa.
 The approximate present does not predict the approximate future.
 Talking to consumers does not let us easily predict market movements.
 Hari Seldon has not been born